trumpetrhapsody/addon-seerr/seerr/DOCS.md

-# Home Assistant Community Add-on: Overseerr
+# Home Assistant Community Add-on: Seerr

-Request management and media discovery tool for the Plex ecosystem.
+A free, open-source request management and media discovery tool for Jellyfin, Plex, and Emby.
+The unified evolution of Overseerr and Jellyseerr.

 ## Installation